We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to buy

-• Not just a rare copy of Blue Eyes, but a rare copy with an interesting history
+• A rare copy with an interesting history

 Reasons to avoid

 Another entry for the pallid serpent, this was one of six Prismatic Secret Rare cards released in promotion for the Yugioh Dark Duel Stories videogame.
-Two sets were created – one containing ol’ Blue-Eyes, Exodia, and Dark Magician; the other packing Acid Trap Hole, Seiyaryu, and Salamandra – and were packaged inside the Gameboy game.
+Two sets were created and were packaged inside the Gameboy game.
+One set contained ol’ Blue-Eyes, Exodia, and Dark Magician; the other had Acid Trap Hole, Seiyaryu, and Salamandra.

 Chaos Emperor, the Dragon of Armageddon championship series 2018